python/devguide/developers.rst

 Permissions Dropped on Request
 ------------------------------

+- Andrew MacIntyre's privileges were dropped on 2 January 2016 by BCP per his request.

 - Skip Montanaro's permissions were removed on 21 April 2015 by BCP per `his request <https://bugs.python.org/msg241740>`_.